EgorZakharov97/EgorZakharov.github.io/README.md

 # Making modern resume

-*How to make a modern responsive resume, edit with Jekyll and host it using GitHub pages for **free**.*
+*How to make a modern responsive resume, customize with Jekyll and host it using GitHub Pages for **free**.*

 ![responsive resume](https://github.com/mang0g0rilla/EgorZakharov.github.io/blob/master/readme_data/Front.JPG)

-In this tutorial I will explain how to make your resume look modern and responsive on different screens using custom Jekyll theme.
-We will see how to edit the theme depending on our needs and add custom blocks.
-We will then publish the resume on GitHub pages for free.
+In this tutorial, you will learn how to make your resume look modern and responsive on different screens using custom Jekyll theme.
+You will see how to edit the theme depending on our needs and add custom blocks.
+You will then be able to publish your resume on GitHub Pages for free so that anyone can read it.

 # Audience
+This tutorial is intended for Computer Science students and graduated programmers who are willing to post their resumes online.

 # Prerequisites